whatisnuclear/website/thorium-myths.md

 </ol>

-**Update:** The American Nuclear Society has issued <a href="http://epubs.ans.org/?p=nt%3A194#n2">Nuclear Technology entitled &quot;The Reemergence of the Thorium Fuel Cycle&quot;</a> that is meant to &quot;provide an even-handed description of its inherent attributes, and identify some of the data gaps that have yet to be resolved.&quot;
+**Update:** The American Nuclear Society has issued <a href="http://epubs.ans.org/?p=nt%3A194#n2">a special issue of Nuclear Technology entitled &quot;The Reemergence of the Thorium Fuel Cycle&quot;</a> that is meant to &quot;provide an even-handed description of its inherent attributes, and identify some of the data gaps that have yet to be resolved.&quot;